 I think it would be interesting to be able to view the lives we’ve lived on a roadmap – to be able to see all the twists and turns that have happened to us along the way.
 It could serve as a visual summary of how far we’ve actually come in life.

-But, if you were to zoom in closely on my personal journey over the last few years, you would see definite areas of claw marks on the highway behind me.
+But, if you were to zoom in closely on my personal journey over the last several years, you would see definite areas of claw marks on the highway behind me.

-These are the times where things really started changing in directions that I wasn’t prepared to accept.
+These are the times where my life really started changing in directions that I wasn’t prepared to accept.
 There was resistance because I didn’t want to welcome their realities.
 Some I still don’t, but they’ve become part of my story, anyways.